Omnibus Bill Includes FCC Spectrum Auction Extension, TikTok Ban on Government Devices

 WASHINGTON, December 20, 2022 – A massive omnibus spending bill for fiscal 2023 released Tuesday includes a provision to extend the Federal Communications Commission’s spectrum auction authority at least until March 2023.

 The commission’s authority has already been extended from September to December.
-But Tuesday’s $1.7 billion appropriations bill to power the government through September would extend that authority further to March 9, 2023.
+But Tuesday’s $1.7 trillion appropriations bill to power the government through September would extend that authority further to March 9, 2023.

 Experts and FCC officials have warned about letting lapse the commission’s authority to auction the valuable airwaves, which power wireless communications services.